Rustling-Pines/typesafe-locale-generator/README.md

 ### ⚠ Important

-This package is designed to generate JSON files from your translation definitions for lazy loading at runtime.
+This package is designed to generate JSON files from your translation definitions for **lazy loading** at runtime.
 The generated JSON files will not be bundled with your application, ensuring a smaller bundle size and efficient loading of translation files only when needed.

 ### ❗ Warning

-Do not reference the translations folder or its files directly in your project outside of the index.ts.
-Including these files elsewhere will cause them to be bundled into the application, defeating the purpose of lazy loading and increasing the bundle size.
+**Do not reference** the translations folder or its files directly in your project outside of the **src/translations/index.ts** Including these files elsewhere will cause them to be bundled into the application, defeating the purpose of lazy loading and increasing the bundle size.

 ### Example of Generated Output Files